 Again: DR's example is little followed & is absolutely NEVER credited by any of his politically-cohesive gangs of critics.
 But, then, we are obviously dealing here with sociology, not scholarship.

-In a nearly-40-year scientific-history career (encompassing hundreds of contributions), DR has committed only two serious scholarly errors.
-(That DR's batting-average is way up in the .900s does not at all excuse these two dumb errors.
-But when one finds that DR-detractors cohesively and uniformly ignore the valid majority while attacking only the invalid ordmag 1%, one learns just how honest these getalifers are.)
+In a 50-plus-year career of science & scientific-history (encompassing hundreds of contributions), DR has committed only two serious scholarly errors.
+(That DR's batting-average is way up in the .900s does not at all excuse these 2 dumb errors.
+But when one finds that DR-detractors cohesively and uniformly ignore the valid majority while attacking only the invalid ordmag 1%, we have empirical confirmation of just how honest groupie getalifers inevitably are.)

 Though DR was in 1980 the first to discover that (contrary to Ptolemy) the Almajest planet mean motions were empirically based upon period-relations (contra the previous orthodoxy that they were deduced from non-period-related long-arc-separation observations), and though DR correctly solved the origins for three of the five planets, he produced (mathematically compatible but) definitely unhistorical solutions for Mars & Jupiter.
 (See blunt self-criticism at DIO 11.2 .
 As in the Peary case, DR went wrong through the false information of the principal.
 DR [among several other highly prominent scholars] was misled by Ptolemy's false claim that the basis of all his planet tables was synodic data.
 But that is no excuse for DR, who knew right along that Ptolemy wasn't trustworthy.)